freeCodeCamp/CurriculumExpansion/functional-programming-spreadsheet/index740.md

 ## Description
 <section id='description'>
-This is true, so `highPrecedence` might be a pure function.
+This is true, so <code>highPrecedence</code> might be a pure function.
-If you inspect it, you can see that it indeed performs no I/O and doesn't use functions like `Math.random()` - so it's pure.
+If you inspect it, you can see that it indeed performs no I/O and doesn't use functions like <code>Math.random()</code> - so it's pure.
-Remove the `console.log` statement.
+Remove the <code>console.log</code> statement.
 </section>

 ## Instructions